mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - What are their needs (or prereqs) in order to participate in the project.
 - Will they participate in the formation of the project, if so, how?

 Write a participant or user persona, if appropriate.

 Who are your collaborators?
 - What makes you/collaborators uniquely positioned to solve the problem?

-How will this project be sustained (beyond 6 mo, beyond 1 yr, indefinitely?)
+How will this project be sustained?
+- Beyond 6 mo, beyond 1 yr, indefinitely?
 - Will users/participants be involved in itteration and sustaining the project?

 **The proposal:**